Disneyland Paris Tips & Must-Sees | Disneyland with kids

 × The first day was one of the group’s birthdays – Zachary turned the grand old age of four and that evening cakes had been pre-ordered for us to all enjoy after our dinner.
 Not only were the cakes delish (icecream cake!) but the waitresses and kitchen staff delivered it with a happy birthday sing song and lots of cheer.
 True Disney spirit!

 × We upgraded our food plan to dine at Buffalo Bill’s Wild West Show one night and we really weren’t disappointed, it was fantastic!
 A nice change to the buffet style serve-yourself meal, great interactive entertainment and some delicious (strong!) cocktails too.
 Water, Coca-Cola and Beer is refilled by your waiter throughout the show.

-× We didn’t do any character dining as Sofia isn’t fond of some of ‘the people dressed up’ but some of our group did a breakfast at Plaza Gardens and they were joined by- Eeyore, Piglet, Winnie the Pooh and a few others and said it was amazing.
+× We didn’t do any character dining as Sofia isn’t fond of ‘people dressed up’.
+Some of our group did a breakfast at Plaza Gardens and they were joined by Eeyore, Piglet, Winnie the Pooh and a few others and said it was amazing.
 They also got a lovely hot breakfast rather than the standard continental at our hotel!

 × Booking a meal plan is a must.
 The food around the parks (unless you go to a chain like McDonalds or Five Guys where you know what to expect) is really not great and it’s quite pricey. $15 euros for a lunchtime ‘burger’ meal and $35+ for dinnertime buffets at the various eating venues can suddenly all mount up.
 We opted for the Standard Half Board which we felt was more than adequate.